typelevel/typelevel.github.com/posts/2018-04-13-rethinking-monaderror.md

 Now before we continue, let's look at the `MonadError` type class in a bit more detail.
 `MonadError` currently comprises two parts, throwing and catching errors.
-To begin let's have a look at the `throw` part:
+To begin let's have a look at the `throw` part, sometimes also called `MonadThrow`:

 ```scala
 trait MonadError[F[_], E] extends Monad[F] {